Ultra Efficient Contracts: Pushing the Boundaries of Tractable Contract Design: Model and Preliminaries

 \subsection{Preliminaries for Optimal Contract Computation}

-Although the optimal contract can be any real value in $[0,1]$, a key result from \cite{combinatorial-contracts} states that for any monotone reward function $f$ and cost function $c$, there are only finitely many candidates for the optimal contract.
-These are the values of $\alpha$ where the agent's best response shifts from one action set to another.
+Although the optimal contract can be any real value in $[0,1]$, a key result from \cite{DEFK21} states that for any monotone reward function $f$ and cost function $c$, there are only finitely many candidates for the optimal contract.
+These are the values of $\alpha$ where the agent's best response shifts between action sets.
 These values are called {\em critical values}, and the set of all such values is denoted by $C_{f,c}$.
+The following lemma establishes $f(S_\alpha)$ and $c(S_\alpha)$ are monotone with respect to $\alpha$.